Frequently Asked Questions About IFRS

 The IASB is an independent accounting standard-setting body, based in London.
 It consists of 15 members from nine countries, including the United States.
-The IASB began operations in 2001 when it succeeded the International Accounting Standards Committee.
+The IASB began operations in 2001 when it succeeded in the International Accounting Standards Committee.
 It is funded by contributions from major accounting firms, private financial institutions and industrial companies, central and development banks, national funding regimes, and other international and professional organizations throughout the world.
 While the AICPA was a founding member of the International Accounting Standards Committee, the IASB's predecessor organization, it is not affiliated with the IASB.

 Q3.How widespread is the adoption of IFRS around the world?

 Approximately 120 nations and reporting jurisdictions permit or require IFRS for domestic listed companies, although approximately 90 countries have fully conformed with IFRS as promulgated by the IASB and include a statement acknowledging such conformity in audit reports.
 Europe, Australia, Canada, Korea, have transitioned to IFRS and India is in the transition stage.
-U.S. has released a roadmap for convergence.
+The U.S. has released a roadmap for convergence.

 Q4.Who are the key players in the United States regarding the development and adoption of IFRS?

 The key players are the Securities and Exchange Commission, which is responsible for the supervision and regulation of the securities industry and has oversight responsibility for the FASB; the Financial Accounting Standards Board, an independent body that establishes and interprets U.S. GAAP; and the IASB, which is working with the FASB on the convergence of U.S. GAAP and IFRS.
 The AICPA has provided thought leadership to the IASB and the FASB on financial reporting topics.

 Q5.Have any major U.S. companies begun transitioning to IFRS?